akmenon1996/Life-Expectancy-Analysis-and-Prediction.-/README.md

-# Our dataset is contained in the worlbank_v2.xlsx
+## Our dataset is contained in the worlbank_v2.xlsx

 We have two seperate code sets for our modelling and exploratory analysis.

+## Our project report is added as well as a PDF.